 Here's a list of the stuff you should follow.

-One of the recent milestones in web design history was the coining of the term "Responsive Web Design" which first appeared on an article by Ethan Marcotte on A List Apart.
+One of the recent milestones in web design blogs history was the coining of the term "Responsive Web Design" which first appeared in an article by Ethan Marcotte on A List Apart.

-Another staple in the industry - any time you run a google search related to web design or development you're most likely to come across Smashing Magazine.
+Another staple in the industry - any time you run a google search that has anything to web design blogs or development you're most likely to come across Smashing Magazine.

 You can feel the awesomeness of a site when it doesn't care about a tagline.